 Social workers and counselors both aim to help people deal with the problems they face in their lives.
 These professionals often use psychotherapy to help clients or patients talk through their issues and develop effective coping strategies to deal with emotional and psychological concerns.

 Social Work and Counseling Resources

-- American Board of Examiners in Clinical Social Work: The AMBECSW sets national standards for clinical social work practice.
-This organization will be providing the critical accreditation new graduates will need, so it is an important resource to study; practitioners with AMBECSW certification qualify for preferential liability insurance rates.
+- American Board of Examiners in Clinical Social Work The ABECSW sets national standards for clinical social work practice.
+This organization provides the critical accreditation new graduates need.
+Practitioners with ABECSW certification qualify for preferential liability insurance rates.

-- American Counseling Association: The ACA works to further counselors’ professional development through a nationwide collection of divisions, regions, and branches.
-It offers continued education opportunities and conferences to entry-level practitioners and experienced professionals alike.
+- American Counseling Association ACA works to further counselors’ professional development through a nationwide collection of divisions, regions, and branches.
+This association offers continuing education opportunities and conferences to entry-level practitioners and experienced professionals alike.

-- American Mental Health Counselors Association: Founded in 1976, the AMHCA offers two publications (The Advocate Magazine and Journal of Mental Health), a selection of conferences and continuing education opportunities, and preferred liability insurance rates for both students and experienced counseling professionals.
+- American Mental Health Counselors Association Founded in 1976, the AMHCA offers two publications, conferences, continuing education opportunities, and preferred liability insurance rates for students and experienced counseling professionals.